notblackout/kf2-controlled-difficulty/spawn.md

 At the time this document was last updated, there are two albino or special zed variants:

-* Albino Alpha Clot
+* AL(PHA)\* (Albino Alpha Clot)
-* Albino Crawler
+* CR(AWLER)\* (Albino Crawler)

-These zeds may be specified by appending a * character.
-For example, "Crawler\*" or "AL\*".
-Appending a * character to a zed that has no albino variant will produce an error message.
+The asterisk suffix makes these zeds albino/special.
+For example, "Crawler\*" would spawn an gas grawler and "AL\*" would spawn an alpha clot.
+Appending a * character to a zed that has no albino variant generates an error message and causes the SpawnCycle to be rejected.

 ## Diagnostic Commands